zzzprojects/EntityFramework-FAQ/docs/pages/faq/update-without-loading.md

 ## Answer

-### BulkUpdate

 [Entity Framework Extensions](http://entityframework-extensions.net/) library adds the UpdateFromQuery extension method. **UpdateFromQuery** gives you access to directly execute an `UPDATE` statement in the database and provide a **HUGE** performance improvement.

-UPDATE all rows from the database using a LINQ Query without loading entities in the context.
+ - UPDATE all rows from the database using a LINQ Query without loading entities in the context.

-An UPDATE statement is built using the LINQ expression and directly executed in the database.
+ - An UPDATE statement is built using the LINQ expression and directly executed in the database.

 {% include template-example.html %}
 {% highlight csharp %}